fieldtrip/website/workshop/neuroimaging2-2425/sr1.md

 of the time course, by specifying different values for the frequency, ncycle, latency and phase._**

-We can apply a very simple instantaneous mixing to the two sources' timecourses by just summing the two.
+We can apply a very simple instantaneous mixing to the two sources' time courses by just summing the two.
 This procedure is equivalent to taking a weighted combination, where the weight for each source is 1: